bacalfa/ai-financial-advisor/README.md

 - Agent Skills for calculating indicators and detecting patterns
 - Outputs trading signals and entry/exit points

-For more details on the sill description, see [src/skills/technical-analysis/SKILL.md](src/skills/technical-analysis/SKILL.md).
+For more details on the skill description, see [src/skills/technical-analysis/SKILL.md](src/skills/technical-analysis/SKILL.md).

 ## Financial Advisor (Orchestrator)